Education and Fun at CNY Doula Connection Events

 Syracuse, NY 13205

 Looking for the basic tools and information for preparing for birth but have limited time?
-This mini-prep class will prepare you for what to expect during labor.
-You will gain confidence, learn about the birth process, practice comfort measures, and address concerns.
-Partner/support person is encouraged to attend.
-The class is free with the option to purchase the course book for $10.
+This mini-prep class will help prepare you for what to expect during labor.
+You will gain confidence, learn about the birth process, and address concerns.
+Dr Rebecca Alexander Carey, physical therapist and yoga instructor, will also speak about how to prepare for labor and birth.

-Every woman wants the best possible labor, delivery, and birth experience.
+Everyone wants the best possible labor, delivery, and birth experience.
 For most of us, this means avoiding unnecessary labor interventions especially if we want a natural childbirth.
 Some people might think that there’s no harm in a few labor interventions; however, every unnecessary intervention puts you at a much greater risk for more, and increasingly risky, interventions.
 There may always be circumstances beyond our control.
 That’s a given, and making the best-informed choice in that moment is a necessity.
 There is much, though, that can be done to create a natural, gentle birth while still being in a hospital setting.
 We will discuss what constitutes as an intervention and how one may lead to another, and tips on ways to prevent unnecessary interventions.
+Certified personal trainer, Angela Mosley, will also be discussing how to prepare your body physically with simple exercises you can do at home.